Resources for Parents & Students

 Safe Families for Children hosts vulnerable children and creates extended family–like supports for desperate families through a community of devoted volunteers who are motivated by compassion to keep children safe and families intact.
-Visit the Safe Families for Children website
+Click this link to visit the Safe Families for Children website.

 Shepherds College is the country’s leading three-year post-secondary educational program for students with intellectual disabilities.
 That’s who we are.
 But what’s more important is who you are.
 What are your goals and dreams for the future?
 Shepherds College can help achieve and even expand those goals.
 We offer career skills, a smooth transition to Appropriate Independence and a lasting awareness of God and His plan for your life.
-Visit the Shepherds College website
+Click this link to visit the Shepherds College website.

 Society’s Assets provides a full range of affordable services to promote living independently in the community.
 Assistance can range from a telephone consultation about your transportation or housing needs to staff completing simple, weekly household tasks or daily personal care, and even to a nurse setting up and administering medications or assessing, managing and teaching a client with diabetes or heart disease.
 Established in 1974, Society’s Assets is a private, nonprofit organization.
-Visit the Society's Assets website
+Click this link to visit the Society's Assets website.